Afghanistan: Durrani Empire

-Death of Ahmad Shah and his successors

-Ahmad Shah Durrani had died in October 1772, what followed would be a civil war in succession, with his named successor, Timur Shah Durrani succeeding him after the defeat of his brother, Suleiman Mirza.

-Timur Shah Durrani ascended to the throne in November 1772, having defeated a coalition under Shah Wali Khan, the influential prime minister of the Durrani Empire, and Humayun Mirza.
-Timur Shah began his reign by consolidating power toward himself and people loyal to him, purging Durrani Sardars and influential tribal leaders in Kabul and Kandahar to bring support toward himself.
-Timur Shah's reforms also saw the capital of the Durrani Empire being shifted from Kandahar to Kabul, being able to cover the empire better as a base of ordination since it was essentially the heartland of the empire.
-This reform saw Kabul as the modern capital of Afghanistan today.
-Having consolidated power to himself, Timur Shah would fight multiple series of rebellions to consolidate and hold the empire apart, Timur Shah would also lead campaigns into Punjab against the Sikhs like his father did, however being more successful.
-Most prominent example of his battles during this campaign would be where Timur Shah led his forces under Zangi Khan Durrani, with over 18,000 men total of Afghan, Qizilbash, and Mongol cavalrymen.
-Against over 60,000 Sikh men.
-The Sikhs would lose over 30,000 in this battle and would stage a Durrani resurgence in the Punjab. region The Durranis lost Multan in 1772 after Ahmad Shah's death, following this victory by Timur Shah, Timur Shah was able to lay siege to Multan and recapture it, incorporating it into the Durrani empire once again, reintegrating it as a province until the siege of Multan (1818).
-Timur Shah would be succeeded by his son, Zaman Shah Durrani after his death on 18 or 20 May 1793.
+Ahmad Shah Durrani died in October 1772, and a civil war over succession followed, with his named successor, Timur Shah Durrani, succeeding him after the defeat of his brother, Suleiman Mirza.
+Timur Shah Durrani ascended to the throne in November 1772, having defeated a coalition under Shah Wali Khan and Humayun Mirza.
+Timur Shah began his reign by consolidating power toward himself and people loyal to him, purging Durrani Sardars and influential tribal leaders in Kabul and Kandahar.
+One of Timur Shah's reforms was to move the capital of the Durrani Empire from Kandahar to Kabul.
+Timur Shah fought multiple series of rebellions to consolidate the empire, and he also led campaigns into Punjab against the Sikhs like his father, though more successfully.
+The most prominent example of his battles during this campaign was when he led his forces under Zangi Khan Durrani – with over 18,000 men total of Afghan, Qizilbash, and Mongol cavalrymen – against over 60,000 Sikh men.
+The Sikhs lost over 30,000 in this battle and staged a Durrani resurgence in the Punjab region.
+The Durranis lost Multan in 1772 after Ahmad Shah's death.
+Following this victory, Timur Shah was able to lay siege to Multan and recapture it, incorporating it into the Durrani Empire once again, reintegrating it as a province until the Siege of Multan (1818).
+Timur Shah was succeeded by his son Zaman Shah Durrani after his death in May 1793.
 Timur Shah's reign oversaw the attempted stabilization and consolidation of the empire.
-However, Timur Shah had over 24 sons, a mistake that would plunge the empire in civil war over succession crises.
+However, Timur Shah had over 24 sons, which plunged the empire in civil war over succession crises.